LEAGUE7QC/LEAGUE7QC.github.io/docs/season/02/rules-format.md

 - A non-team or unofficial broadcasters must:
   - Request and receive permission from teams before broadcasting gameplay
   - Comply with captain/team requests to stop unauthorized broadcasting
-  - Mark broadcasts as "Unofficial" in title, description, and verbal communication
+  - Mark broadcasts as "Unofficial" in stream title

 ## 10. Conclusion